Labs64/netlicensing.io/_posts/2017-11-18-labs64-netlicensing-cyber-monday-2017.md

 and publish it on your website or social profile.

-New NetLicening referral registrations will qualify you for 80% off of Basic Package for 6 months.
+New NetLicening referral registrations will qualify you for **80% OFF** of Basic Package for 6 months.

 ### ... and there is even more

-Additionally, 3 vendor profiles participated in this campaign will be randomly selected and will get 1 Year Basic Plan for free.
+Additionally, 3 vendor profiles participated in this campaign will be randomly selected and will get **1 Year** Basic Plan for **FREE**.

 *Don't miss these great specials!*